Saints & Sinners (Whitesnake album): Production and internal tensions

+Reformation

 Coverdale estimated that severing ties with the management and publishers would require approximately 18 months, a process that, he believed, would have marked the end of his career.
 After waiting for his daughter to recuperate and severing ties with his company within six months, and by 5 August, Coverdale slowly began putting Whitesnake back together.
 As an obligation to sign into any record labels, Coverdale agreed to pay off any existing Whitesnake's debt.
 New members were brought into the group, namely former Trapeze guitarist Mel Galley, former Rainbow drummer Cozy Powell and veteran bassist Colin Hodgkinson.
 Powell, who had been aware of the group's hiatus, asked Coverdale to join Michael Schenker Group with him.
 Talks sprung that Coverdale was planning to audition for the group, but he denied the rumours.
 Coverdale was impressed about Powell's drumming skills and counteracted by encouraging him to join "the next chapter of Whitesnake" and Powell accepted that premise.
 Another meeting was commenced in mid-August to introduce new members of the group.
 Lord referred Coverdale to Hodgkinson through Pete York, as the band's new bassist.
 Within a few days, Hodgkinson officially joined the group.
 Coverdale called Moody and asked him to return to the band.
 According to Moody, Coverdale wanted him to "finish the Saints & Sinners album" and implement "some backing vocals, etc".
 Within three weeks, Coverdale completed the band's new record with Martin Birch in October at Battery Studios, with the majority of the album having already been recorded with Marsden, Murray, Paice, Moody and Lord before the hiatus.
 Birch mixed the entire record, which was then mastered by Steve Angel.